 7.2km / 2 - 2.5 hours

 Starting in Padley Gorge, the Grindleford Station walk explores ancient woodlands and wild areas of moorland.
-The views on offer here are simply perfect, and arguably some of the best in Derbyshire, despite the fact that this is among the more moderate of the peak district walks listed here.
+The views on offer here are arguably some of the best in Derbyshire, despite the fact that this is among the more moderate of the Peak District walks listed here.

 The walk starts at Padley Gorge.
 It's the perfect place for children to explore in the summer months with shallow streams, pretty footbridges, and plenty of large flat rocks that act as makeshift stepping stones.
 This area of the Peak District is also a Site of Special Scientific Interest because of the flourishing oak-birch woodland that is rarer in other parts of the UK.
 It's also home to beautiful endangered species of birds like the Pied Flycatcher and Wood Warbler.

-Despite being a moderate walk with very few steep inclines, this walk takes three to four hours to complete, but of course, that will depend on how many times you stop to take photographs of the beautiful views and wildlife.
+Despite being a moderate walk with very few steep inclines, this route takes three to four hours to complete - depending, of course, on how often you stop to photograph wildlife or splash around in the streams.

 Find out more about this walk in the Padley Gorge area with our Grindleford Station walking guide.